Bounded ribbonlength for knot families and multi-twist M\"obius bands: Folded Ribbonlength for Twist knots

 How does Corollary~\ref{cor:twist} relate to other twist knots?
 Again, in \cite{CDPP}, we proved that any $n$-twist knot $K$ can be constructed with folded ribbonlength $\Rib(K_w)=n+6$.
 This means a figure-8 knot (a $T_2$ knot) can be constructed with folded ribbonlength $8$, the lowest found so far.
 This bound also beats Corollary~\ref{cor:twist} for $n=1, 2, 3,\dots, 9, 11$.
 This again illustrates the difference between the constructions for small crossing knots versus constructions showing universal upper bounds on folded ribbonlength.

 We also observe that Corollary~\ref{cor:twist} gives us a second knot family that proves Theorem~\ref{thm:main-result} (which gives the lower bound on the folded ribbon crossing number problem).
 Are there other infinite families of knots with uniform upper bounds on folded ribbonlength?
 The pretzel link family $P(p,q,r)$ is a family of knots and links which are made of three sets of half-twists joined in a specific way.
+Construction~\ref{const:torus} shows us that any number of half-twists can be constructed with a finite amount of folded ribbonlength.
+There is also a finite amount of ribbonlength needed to connect the ends of the three strands of half-twists in order to construct a pretzel link.
+This leads us to conjecture the following.

+\begin{conjecture} There is a constant $C>0$, such that for all folded ribbon $P(p,q,r)$-pretzel links, the infimal folded ribbonlength $\Rib([P(p,q,r)])\leq C$. \end{conjecture}

-Thus we might expect to be able to again modify Construction~\ref{const:torus} to show this family also has a uniform upper bound on folded ribbonlength.
-On the other hand, we don't expect this result to be the best upper bound for pretzel knots with a small crossing number.
-Our joint work in~\cite{CDPP} gives an upper bound on folded ribbonlength of $P(p,q,r)$ pretzel links of $\Rib([P(p,q,r)]) \leq |p|+|q|+|r|+6$.
+Just as before, we don't expect the constant $C$ in the conjecture to be the best upper bound for pretzel links with small crossing number.
+Our prior joint work from \cite{CDPP} shows the infimal folded ribbonlength of $P(p,q,r)$ pretzel links is bounded as follows:

-We do not expect the methods here to generalize to other torus knots as there are more strands involved with the twists.
+We do not expect the methods used for $(2,q)$-torus links, twist knots, or pretzel links to generalize to other torus knots as the twists involve more than two strands.
 Indeed, in~\cite{Den-FRF}, the first author and co-authors proved that any $(p,q)$ torus link type $L$ (with $p\geq q\geq 2)$ contains contains a folded ribbon link $L_w$ such that $\Rib(L_w)\le 2p$.
 When we bring in crossing number, we get $\Rib([L])\leq c(\Cr(L))^{1/2}$ for a constant $c$ (see~\cite{Den-FRF}).
 However, is it also true that $c(\Cr(L))^{1/2}\leq\Rib([L])$ in this case?
 What about other knot and link families?
 We end with the following open question.

 \begin{open} Is there an infinite family of knots for which $c\cdot \Cr(K)^\alpha \leq \Rib(K)$ must have $\alpha>0$ for some constant $c$?
 If there is such a family, can we find one where $\alpha=\frac{1}{2}$? \end{open}